GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

 To acheive this, we need to define three nodesets:

 - source_a: The location where we want to inject fluid.
 Typically, we want this to be a single face in the x-z plane.
 - perf_a: This is the initial fracture for the simulation.
-This nodeset needs to be at least two-faces wide in the x-z plane (to represent the fracture at least one internal node needs to be open)
+This nodeset needs to be at least two-faces wide in the x-z plane (to represent the fracture at least one internal node needs to be open).
 - fracturable_a: This is the set of faces where we will allow the fracture to grow.
-For a problem where we expect the fracture to curve out of the y=0 plane, this could be relaced.
+For a problem where we expect the fracture to curve out of the y=0 plane, this could be replaced.

 .. literalinclude:: ../../../../../examples/hydraulicFracturing/heterogeneousInSituProperties/heterogeneousInSitu_singleFracture.xml
   :language: xml